walusakasamuel/Week-8-Assignment-Final-Project/week-6/init.md

 ```
 ### Third Normal Form (3NF)

 Removes **transitive dependencies** by ensuring that non-key attributes depend only on the primary key.

 This level of normalization builds on 2NF.
+**transitive dependencies** wehn non-key attributes depending on other non-key attributes.
 ##### Unnormalized (violates 2NF)
 ```sql
 CREATE TABLE Course_Info (